 You can then start to enter your card details and add any associated notes into the Notes field.
 In this example, I have added the contact number for Lost & Stolen cards.

 You will see the LastPass symbol when you go onto a website and are prompted to enter your card details.
+Click “FILL” from this screen to automatically fill in all the details from the payment card you entered.

-What is LastPass Emergency Access?
+What is LastPass Emergency Access

 With Emergency Access, you can give someone you trust (like friends & family) access to your LastPass vault.
 This feature of the premium plan is free for you to try as part of the 30-day premium trial.